 iv.)
 Future considerations are not to be allowed in any trades.

 v.)
 Any trade which is deemed to be unfair by GM can be appealed to the trade review panel within 48 hours of the trade being posted.
-The CEHL trade review panel consists of Ryan Williams, Brodie Ellis, Dan Rudd, Mark Mead and Shawn Lawrence.
+The CEHL trade review panel consists of Ryan Williams, Shawn Lawrence and Kevin Lepointe

 i.)
 Drafts are held once every two CEHL seasons.
 Draft positioning will be determined using the combined standings of both seasons.
 There is no lottery.
 There will be 7 draft rounds.
 You will be able to choose for the first 4 rounds, and the rest will be automatically completed.
 Also, the draft picks for rounds 5 through 8 can not be traded.

 i.)
 If you want to change a player's listed position in the sim, you must ensure that the player is eligible to play that position.
 TSN.ca is used to determine eligibility.

 ii.)
 Player position change requests based on the position listings at hockeydb.com or nhl.com will NO longer be accepted.